 - Enjoy with warm naan or pita bread as a twist.

-- Serve in a small pot with cheese on top for a party dip.
+- Serve in a small pot with cheese on top as a party dip.

 - Add lemon wedges or fresh herbs on the side for garnish.